flamedash2358/Kyrogiagen/docs/dev/writing/delayed.md

 | `excluded_event_id` | All events with the specified event_ids will be removed from the pool. |

-### moon_delay:tuple[int]
+### moon_delay:tuple[int, int]

 This specifies how many moons must pass before the triggered event appears.
 Writers are able to specify a range `[x, y]` with `x` being the smallest possible delay and `y` being the largest possible delay.
 One number will be picked between `x` and `y` to serve as the delay.
+Setting both `x` and `y` as the same number will make that number the only option.

 ### involved_cats:dict[str, dict]